bnbullock/UFOs/README.md

 ### How to perform Searches

-- You can search for all values or a single attribute based on the filter panel from the website.
+1. You can search for all values or a single attribute based on the filter panel from the website.
 To use the filter panel, have a look at the full data on the right of the panel and enter an appropriate value in each filter as required.
-Once all filter values have been entered, hit the "Enter" key on your keyboard to execute a search on the UFO data and have the u[pdated results displayed to the right.
+2. Once all filter values have been entered, hit the "Enter" key on your keyboard to execute a search on the UFO data and have the updated results displayed to the right.
-- Below you can see an example where values are entered for 'state = ca and country = us', this is outline with the yellow box, and the filtered search of values is displayed to the right.
+3. Below you can see an example where values are entered for 'state = ca and country = us', this is outline with the yellow box, and the filtered search of values is displayed to the right.

 ![Website](static/images/filter1.png)